North Palm Beach Sedation Dentistry

 At our office, we can use sedation for just about any treatment.
 Laughing gas sedation is often used for treatments such as routine cleanings, dental fillings and periodontal care (scaling & root planing).
 For these types of minimally-invasive treatments, laughing gas is the best option because it wears off very quickly, but still is strong enough to help prevent feelings of anxiety, fear and discomfort.

-We also provide sedation for other treatments such as dental implants, crown preparation, cosmetic dentistry (such as veneers) and root canal therapy.
+We also provide sedation for other dental treatments such as dental implants, crown preparation, cosmetic dentistry (such as veneers) and root canal therapy.
 Often, oral sedation is recommended for these treatments.
 This type of sedation is a better option for more lengthy operations.
 Since it offers a deeper level of sedation, you will feel more comfortable during these more invasive surgical procedures.

 No matter what treatment you’re getting at Seaglass Dental Care, we can provide you with expert care, and choose the method of sedation that’s right for you.
 To learn more and get started, just contact us for a consultation with Dr. Jared Schmitt.